1dv022/syllabus/gettingstarted.md

 * web development using HTML/CSS (corresponding to [1me321](#))
 * object oriented programming in javascript (corresponding to [1dv021](https://coursepress.lnu.se/grundlaggande-programmering/))
-* version control using git and github
+* basic version control using git and github

 ### HTML/CSS
 HTML and CSS is one of the foundations that the web is built upon.
 In this course basic skills in html and css are required.
-Further more you are required to have basic knowlege on how communication over http is handled.
+Further more are you required to have basic knowlege on how communication over http is handled.

 What you should know:
 * HTML (html5-documents and basic elements, node-tree, ...)